 As PTTD becomes more advanced, the arch flattens even more and the pain often shifts to the outside of the foot, below the ankle.
 The tendon has deteriorated considerably, and arthritis often develops in the foot.
 In more severe cases, arthritis may also develop in the ankle.

 Because of the progressive nature of PTTD, early treatment is advised.
 If treated early enough, your symptoms may resolve without the need for surgery, and the progression of your condition can be arrested.

 In contrast, untreated PTTD could leave you with an extremely flat foot, painful arthritis in the foot and ankle and increasing limitations on walking, running or other activities.

 In many cases of PTTD, treatment can begin with nonsurgical approaches that may include orthotic devices, immobilization, physical therapy, medications, or shoe modifications.

 In cases of PTTD that have progressed substantially or have failed to improve with nonsurgical treatment, surgery may be required.
 For some advanced cases, surgery may be the only option.
-Dr. Levine will determine the best approach for you.
+Dr. Chau will determine the best approach for you.

 If you believe you are experiencing PTTD, it's important that you get it checked out as soon as possible.
 Click here to book an appointment with Dr. Chau to have it assessed.